Sing Me a Lullaby, My Sweet Temptation

-Sing Me a Lullaby, My Sweet Temptation is the third studio album by American hip hop duo $uicideboy$.
-It was released on July 29, 2022 via G*59 Records.
-Production was handled by member Budd Dwyer.
+Sing Me a Lullaby, My Sweet Temptation is the third studio album by American hip hop duo Suicideboys.
+It was released on July 29, 2022, via G*59 Records.
+As with their previous releases, production was handled by Scrim under his producer alias Budd Dwyer.
 The album was preceded by two singles: "The Evil That Men Do" and "Escape from Babylon".
-The latter reached No. 122 on the US Billboard Hot 100.
+The latter reached No. 22 on the US Bubbling Under Hot 100.

 In the United States, the album peaked at number seven on the Billboard 200, number two on both the Top R&B/Hip-Hop Albums and Independent Albums, and topped the Top Rap Albums chart.
 It also reached number six in New Zealand, number fourteen in Finland, and number twenty-six in Australia and Canada.